 The Mount Vernon Police Department continuously accepts applications for employment.
-We currently have one opening; interested parties are encouraged to visit Public Safety Testing for information on how to apply.
+We currently have openings; interested parties are encouraged to visit Public Safety Testing for information on how to apply.
 The application and test scheduling process is completed at the convenience of a computer terminal.

-The Mount Vernon Police Department has a staff of 56.
+The Mount Vernon Police Department has a staff of 56 full-time and one half-time.
 There are 45 sworn employees, which include 1 chief of police, 3 lieutenants, 6 sergeants, and 35 police officers.
-In addition, we have 2 community service officers, 1 animal control officer, 1 records manager, 1 administrative assistant, 1 investigations secretary, 1 receptionist, and 5 records specialists.
+In addition, we have 2 community service officers, 1 animal control officer, 1 records manager, 1 administrative assistant, 1 investigations secretary, 1 receptionist, and 5.5 records specialists.
 With the exception of the chief of police and records manager, all are civil service positions.